 The Alexander technique is used to teach and improve posture and movement.
 It is believed to help reduce and prevent problems caused by unhelpful habits, such as slouching.

-Whilst we are young and still learning how to control our bodies, we are far more susceptible to picking up habits that interfere with our natural freedom of movement.
-These habits we pick up on throughout life such as 'slumping' eventually become so ingrained they begin to feel normal eventually resulting in limited movement.
+As children, we are still learning how to control our bodies.
+Because of this, we are far more susceptible to picking up habits that interfere with our natural freedom of movement.
+Slumping or slouching, for example, can be habits that eventually become the norm.
+They feel normal, despite their effect on health and limiting movement.

-We often move our bodies without considering how they are constructed and in doing so we are putting unnecessary strain on our body's natural design.
+We often move our bodies without considering how they are constructed and in doing so, are putting unnecessary strain on our natural design.

 On this page

 There are four key principles in the Alexander technique: